-Examples of text types I’ve edited professionally are advertising material, web content, B2B and B2C communication, and magazine articles.
-I also edited Anticipate: The Art of Leading by Looking Ahead by Rob-Jan de Jong, a management book published in early 2015.
+Text types I’ve edited professionally include academic texts, B2B and B2C texts and works of non-fiction.
+For example, I edited Anticipate: The Art of Leading by Looking Ahead by Rob-Jan de Jong, a management book published in early 2015.
 I edit both Dutch and English texts.

-To avoid introducing inaccuracies into your text, I will occasionally use Word’s Comments feature to explain my interpretation of a phrase and/or provide an alternative for another possible interpretation.
+To avoid introducing inaccuracies into your text, I will occasionally use Microsoft Word’s Comments feature to explain my interpretation of a phrase and/or provide an alternative for another possible interpretation.

-Explanations and additional suggestions You can ask me to provide explanations of changes I make to your text and—in addition to the standard linguistic and stylistic changes—to provide other suggestions for you to choose from, such as synonyms or structural changes.
-This allows the ‘voice’ of the author to remain as intact as possible.
+You can ask me to provide explanations of changes I make to your text and—in addition to standard linguistic and stylistic changes—to provide other suggestions for you to choose from, such as synonyms or structural changes.
+This allows the voice of the author to remain as intact as possible.